brandonwsa/Virtual-Monopoly-Deal-Distribution/README.md

 This is the distribution repository for Virtual Monopoly Deal where you can get the .jar file from the dist folder to run the game without compiling it yourself.

 ## How to Use
-To run the program, open up cmd and type:
+To run the program, clone the project then open up cmd and type:

 - java -jar "path\to\Virtual-Monopoly-Deal\Virtual Monopoly Deal\dist\Virtual_Monopoly_Deal.jar"